Sydney Park Wetlands Alexandria

 Is this the right park for you?

-• Wheel Friendly: Yes, although you should avoid the top gates as there are lots of stairs or a long walk round to the bottom.
+• Yes, although you should avoid the top gates as there are lots of stairs or a long walk round to the bottom.
 There is also a people mover for a tour on wheels.

-• BBQs: No
+• No Barbeques

-• Dog-friendly: Yes, dogs on leash are welcome
+• Dogs on a leash are welcome

 Where: Mrs Macquaries Rd, Sydney